 Now, ask yourself how much help you're going to need to pull off a project of this magnitude.
 If you're hosting your systems on-premise, you are already focused on hosting servers and all the good stuff that goes with that responsibility.
 Things like, SLAs, DevOps, backups, Disaster Recovery, High Availability, and the list goes on.
-However, does your infrastructure team have the necessary training and gumption to migrate and support your company's most critical applications into the Google Cloud Platform?
-If you aren't already hosting your systems on-premise or the answer to this question is "No" or "Hmm..." then it would be a good idea to start talking to a certified Google Cloud partner like Managecore.
+However, does your infrastructure team have the necessary training and gumption to migrate and support your company's most critical SAP applications into the public cloud?
+If you aren't already hosting your systems on-premise or the answer to this question is "No" or "Hmm..." then it would be a good idea to start talking to a certified public cloud partner like Managecore.

 Where does Your SAP Basis Support Factor in?

 Ok you've thought about infrastructure, now what about SAP Basis?
 Did your previous hosting provider also provide SAP Basis managed services and are you losing those services?
-The same question applies... does your SAP Basis team have the necessary and certified training to migrate and support your company's most critical applications into the Google Cloud Platform?
-Managecore's expertise offers a unique pairing of GCP and SAP Basis experts that understand how to run and manage SAP landscapes on a public cloud platform!
+The same question applies... does your SAP Basis team have the necessary and certified training to migrate and support your company's most critical SAP applications into the public cloud?
+Managecore's expertise offers a unique pairing of cloud and SAP Basis experts that understand how to run and manage SAP landscapes on a public cloud platform!

 Now your technical planning can begin - here is a short list of other heartburn inducing topics:

-- Are your current SAP systems supported in GCP?
+- Are your current SAP systems supported in the public cloud?
 Do you need to perform an SAP patch, upgrade or OS/DB switch?

-- SAP has certified combinations of SAP applications, OS and DB versions that they'll support in GCP.
+- SAP has certified combinations of SAP applications, OS and DB versions that they'll support in the public cloud.

 - Determining if your existing systems fall into what is supported will influence the methods used for migration.